inovex/scrumlr.io/deployment/helm/README.md

 the scrumlr helm chart.
 *Note*: For the scrumlr helm chart you need to provide a private key.

-*Note*: Befor you start tilt make sure to set the right kube config for the cluster you want to test the scrumlr helm chart.
+*Note*: Before you start tilt make sure to set the right kube config for the cluster you want to test the scrumlr helm chart.
 To start tilt change the directory and use

 ```bash